gilangcp/hashlight/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Please check [link] for documentation
+Please check http://gilangcp.github.io/hashlight/ for documentation